GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Arcanist.md

 You gain a bonus to your saves against magical effects equal to your [Inte] bonus.

 ### 7) Arcane Deflection
 If you do not have any arcanae memorized and are subject to an attack from a magical effect, you may use your reaction to grant yourself a bonus to your defense against it equal to your [Inte] bonus.
 If you do, and the attack is not a critical failure, you accrue a point of Spell Sickness.
+You must finish a full rest before doing so again.

 ### 8) Prepared Spell
 When you finish a full rest, choose a spell you know and a tier up to your current [Inte] bonus.
 You may cast that spell at the selected tier, without having to make a spellcheck.
 For all intents and purposes, the spellcheck is considered a success and your points of success are equal to your current [Inte] score (which may make it a critical success).
 Once cast, you must complete a number full rests equal to the tier of spell prepared this way before doing so again.
 You may only have a single spell prepared this way and cannot prepare a spell at a tier higher than you have cast it already.